dusty/roamtheblog/README.txt

   Q. Why did you release it as open source?
   A. This is for someone that wants to learn about Ruby, Sinatra, or MongoDB.

-  Q. What if I don't understand these instructions?
-  A. Give it a shot.
-Send me an email if you are have problems and I might be
-     able to offer some advice.